pnnl/DataFlowDrs/README.md

 FlowForecaster is a tool for automatically inferring detailed and interpretable workflow scaling models from only a few (3--5) empirical task property graphs.
 A model represents workflow control and data flow as an abstract DAG with analytical expressions to describe how the DAG scales and how data flows along edges.
 Thus, with a model and proposed workflow input, FlowForecaster predicts the workflow's tasks, control, and data flow properties.

-#### Prerequisites

-FlowForecaster is a Python-based tool with the following dependencies:
-- Python 3.7+
-- numpy
-- networkx
-- matplotlib
-- pandas
-- sortedcontainers

 #### Usage Examples

 FlowForecaster processes workflow execution data to generate scaling models: